Skip to main content

 Professor

-I am currently working on several articles and a book manuscript concerned with how to understand the reasons that we have for valuing people and things.
-I argue that we cannot reason to, but nevertheless do have reasons for our valuing attitudes.
-Among these valuing attitudes I include interpersonal love and also commitment to the authority of morality or moral respect for persons.
-I explicate the nature of the reasons that we can have for these sorts of attitudes, and explore the implications for moral education and childrearing, interpersonal relationships, and politics in a pluralistic society.
+I currently have two book manuscripts underway.
+In the first, I am concerned with how to understand the reasons that we have for valuing people and things.
+I argue that we cannot reason to, but nevertheless do have reasons for, our valuing attitudes.
+I explicate the nature of these reasons and explore the implications for moral education and childrearing, interpersonal relationships, and politics in a pluralistic society.

 SELECTED PUBLICATIONS